Real-time operator evolution in two and three dimensions via sparse Pauli dynamics: Results

 \subsubsection{Numerical results}

 Figure~\ref{fig:1d} shows the mean-square displacements for the tilted-field Ising (panel A) and XX-ladder models (panel C), simulated using SPD with different values of the threshold $\delta$ ranging from $2^{-18}$ to $2^{-13}$.
 We can observe how $d^2(t)$ converges onto a straight line at large $t$ as we reduce the threshold and make the simulations more accurate.
 Figures~\ref{fig:1d}B, D plot the corresponding diffusion constant as a function $\delta/\Delta t$ for two sets of data, one using $\Delta t = 0.01$ and the other using $\Delta t = 0.02$.
-For this property, the results are amenable to an extrapolation in $\delta \to 0$, and we find $D \approx 1.4$ for the tilted-field Ising chain (same value was reported in Ref.~\cite{rakovszky2022dissipation}), while $D \approx 0.94$ for the XX-ladder (compared to $D \approx 0.95$ of Ref.~\cite{Steinigeweg2014} and $D \approx 0.96-0.98$ reported in Ref.~\cite{rakovszky2022dissipation}).
+For this property, the results are amenable to an extrapolation in $\delta \to 0$, and we find $D \approx 1.4$ for the tilted-field Ising chain (same value was reported in Ref.~\cite{rakovszky2022dissipation}, whereas somewhat larger values of $D \approx 1.44$ \cite{YiThomas_White:2024} and $D \approx 1.55$ \cite{Artiaco_Badarson:2024} were found in more recent works), while $D \approx 0.94$ for the XX-ladder (compared to $D \approx 0.95$ of Refs.~\cite{Steinigeweg2014, Kloss2018, Wang_Gemmer:2024} and $D \approx 0.96-0.98$ reported in Ref.~\cite{rakovszky2022dissipation}).
 The plots of the diffusion constant also reveal the scaling relationship discussed in Sec.~\ref{sec:spd}.
 Namely, as the threshold is reduced, the simulations using different $\delta$ and $\Delta t$ but the same $\delta / \Delta t$ become closer to each other.
 In addition, we can numerically verify that using a larger time step reduces the computational cost.
 For example, the two points in Fig.~\ref{fig:1d}D at fixed $\delta / \Delta t = 2^{-18}/0.02 \approx 0.00019$ take around $84\,$h ($\Delta t = 0.01$, blue circle) and $43\,$h ($\Delta t = 0.02$, orange square) to simulate on 6 cores.

 To illustrate that the above problems are non-trivial to simulate, we present a comparison between SPD and matrix-product operator (MPO) dynamics without dissipation assistance (Fig.~\ref{fig:1d-mpo}, see details in Appendix~\ref{app_sec:mpo}), a standard method for 1D dynamics.
 Using a MPO bond dimension up to $\chi=2^9$ we find that the MPO simulations are still far from the exact results even for shorter chains ($L=9-21$) of the tilted-field Ising model, whereas SPD is more accurate already at rather large values of $\delta$.
 Similarly, Ref.~\cite{rakovszky2022dissipation} reported that the MPO dynamics of the $L=51$ chain with bond dimension $\chi = 2^9$ diverges from the exact result already at $t=8$.
 For the same system, SPD is visually well converged up to $t=15$ already at $\delta = 2^{-15}$.